saitohirga/WSJT-X/Darwin/ReadMe.txt

 Drag the WSJT-X app to your preferred location, such as Applications.

-WSJT-X can utilise a closed source proprietary tool called KVASD to get the best possible sensitivity with JT65A signals.
-When used it increases the maximum sensitivity by approximately 2dB.
-Because WSJT-X is an Open Source application released under the GPL v3 license, the KVASD tool must be installed manually after WSJT-X installation.
-The install DMG includes an installer tool KVASD-installer that allows you to install KVASD into your WSJT-X application.
-When you run KVASD-installer you must have a functioning Internet connection since it downloads KVASD during the installation.

-Run KVASD-installer and review the license terms then use the "Choose target ..." button to select the WSJT-X application you have just installed then; click "Install" to inject KVASD into the WSJT-X application.

 You need to configure your sound card.
 Visit Applications > Utilities > Audio MIDI Setup and select your sound card and then set Format to be "48000Hz 2ch-16bit" for input and output.